 - There is no waiting period to qualify for FHA Loans and VA Loans After Chapter 13 Bankruptcy

-- The Gustan Cho Team at USA Mortgage is a direct lender with no overlays on FHA and VA Loans During and After Chapter 13 Bankruptcy discharged date
+- Gustan Cho Associates is a national mortgage company with no overlays on FHA and VA Loans During and After Chapter 13 Bankruptcy discharged date

-- There is a four year waiting period after Chapter 13 Bankruptcy dismissal date to qualify for Conventional Loans
+There is a four-year waiting period after the Chapter 13 Bankruptcy dismissal date to qualify for Conventional Loans.

 Qualifying For Mortgage After Chapter 7 Bankruptcy